TheRacingLion/Discord-SelfBot/README.md

 #### `paste.json`

 This file is where the meme texts are stored for the `paste` command, if you wish to add more to use with `paste` just follow the structure of the file and add them in.
+If an array is specified for one of the options then the bot will choose a random item from the array.

 ### - Start the bot -